Jerry Sandusky: Further allegations and investigations

+In 2011, ABC News reported that officials in San Antonio were conducting a probe of allegations that Sandusky engaged in child sex abuse while in San Antonio for the 1999 Alamo Bowl.
+The report indicated that Sandusky could face criminal charges in Texas.

+In 2012, The Patriot-News reported that Sandusky could face federal charges for allegedly molesting boys in San Antonio and in Tampa in 1999.
+Although these allegations were spelled out in the state indictment, federal authorities have jurisdiction over any crime that crosses a state line.

-Three men came forward and told police that they were abused in the 1970s or 1980s by Sandusky.
-They are the first men to allege abuse before the 1990s.
-CBS News also reported that the United States Postal Inspection Service is leading an investigation to see whether Sandusky sent child pornography through the mail across state lines.
+In July 2012, PennLive.com reported that three men had told police that they were abused by Sandusky in the 1970s or 1980s.
+They were the first alleged victims to claim that Sandusky had engaged in sex abuse before the 1990s.

+In August 2012, CBS News also reported that the United States Postal Inspection Service was leading an investigation to see whether Sandusky sent child pornography through the mail across state lines.
 According to one source, child pornography was found on at least one of Sandusky's computers.
-Other reports indicated that individuals had come forward claiming that Sandusky had assaulted them during the 1960s, while he was living at the Brownson House in Washington, Pennsylvania.

 On August 24, 2012, as reported by the Associated Press, the individual known as "Victim 1" who testified at the trial of Sandusky brought suit against Pennsylvania State University.
 They reported that the suit charged the university's conduct with regard to the complaints that Sandusky had acted towards boys with sexual impropriety was "deliberate and shameful", saying that Penn State engaged in "purposeful, deliberate and shameful subordination of the safety of children to its economic self-interests, and to its interest in maintaining and perpetuating its reputation."

-In September 2012, former Philadelphia child prostitute Greg Bucceroni alleged that in 1979 and 1980 Philadelphia philanthropist Ed Savitz brought him from his New Jersey residence to State College Second Mile fund raiser for the purpose of child trafficking.
+In September 2012, former Philadelphia child prostitute Greg Bucceroni alleged that in 1979 and 1980 Philadelphia philanthropist Ed Savitz brought him from his New Jersey residence to a State College Second Mile fund raiser for the purpose of child trafficking.

+In October 2012, KDKA-TV reported that individuals had claimed that Sandusky had assaulted them during the 1960s while he was living at the Brownson House in Washington, Pennsylvania.

-Imprisonment
+Imprisonment and post-trial motions

-Sandusky served time on home confinement prior to his trial and sentencing.
-The time he served on home confinement, from the day of his second arrest, to the day of his sentencing, was not counted as credit towards his prison sentence, meaning Sandusky's sentence began on the day of his sentencing.
-His earliest release date is 30 years from his sentencing date.
+On October 18, 2012, Sandusky's lawyers moved for a new trial in Centre County Court in Pennsylvania.
+They argued that they did not have enough time to prepare for their client's case.

 On October 23, 2012, Sandusky was transferred to Camp Hill state prison in Cumberland County, Pennsylvania, for pre-imprisonment evaluation.
 He was then moved to Greene state prison in Franklin Township, where most of the state's life and capital inmates are housed, on October 31, 2012, to serve his sentence.
 He was housed in protective custody.

-On December 3, 2014, KDKA-TV in Pittsburgh reported that Sandusky received a letter from Penn State asking to renew his season ticket plan for the football team and attend a "recruiting" trip to a Penn State basketball game.
-The letter was reportedly sent out in error.
+On January 30, 2013, Pennsylvania Judge John Cleland denied Sandusky's motion for a new trial.

 Sandusky was transferred to SCI Somerset, a medium-security prison outside Somerset, Pennsylvania, in March 2017.
-As of May 2017, he is currently serving his sentence at SCI Laurel Highlands, a minimum security facility near Pittsburgh that primarily serves ill or elderly inmates.
+As of May 2017, he was serving his sentence at SCI Laurel Highlands, a minimum security facility near Pittsburgh that primarily serves ill or elderly inmates.